asplesa/Childcare-finderMS2/README.md

   - All pages of website have consistent navigation bar and footer.
 - **As a parent**
   - There is a clear and simple call to action on the homepage.
-  - The clear heading of Find Local Childcare followed by the dropdown instantly tells what the site is about.
+  - The clear heading of Find Local Childcare followed by the search buttons instantly tells what the site is about.
   - The visual impact of the map and markers solves my problem.
 - **Childcare Provider**
-  - The Featured provider section provides a showcase for my busines.
+  - The Featured provider section provides a showcase for my business.
 - **Childcare Provider competitors**
   - The Featured provider section also provides insights into who my competitors are thus allowing me improve my business description so I can stand out against my competitors.